 Discrimination, in many forms and shapes, is unfortunately of all times.
-But did you know that at the work floor older employees are even more discriminated against than coloured immigrants?
+But did you know that at the work floor older employees are even more discriminated against than colored immigrants?
 From another newspaper I recently learned that older people are more at risk of discrimination when applying for jobs.
 It may be clear: discrimination on the basis of age is not only prevalent in the national and international scientific literature, but in the media it also is a burning current theme.
-In fact, age discrimination on the labour market is described as the strongest form of discrimination.
+In fact, age discrimination on the labor market is described as the strongest form of discrimination.
 Now how about that!

 I personally think the tide is turning and companies have to face some realities as a result of a changing demographic society.
 Here is some helpful information about age discrimination at the work place.

 At the very mature age of 60 years, my last working contract expired and was not renewed.
 The Thai company in Bangkok said I could have had a job for life, if I would have been an engineer.
 Thus I found myself in dire straits as my retirement was not starting for another couple of years.
 Of course I had my 37 years of experience in marketing, commercial, sales, purchasing and contract management with various multi-national companies, but I am not an engineer.
 With hindsight, I am not so sure that made much of a difference.

 There are numerous possibilities for somebody with my experience and I applied with a lot of companies, headhunters and recruitment agencies.
 I think I did this for over a year and what do you think I received?
 I received exactly zero feedback, no replies, in one or two occasions a confirmation, no phone calls, zip, nada.
 So, with so much experience and moderate salary demands, why is nobody interested?
 I can only come up with one answer.
 Call it discrimination or not, but it really appears that Thailand, as indeed many more countries in the world, is not ready to introduce older people in their workforce.